mkafali/menu-project/README.md

-# It was my first assignment in Coursera Front End Course.
+# It was my first assignment in Front End Course.